 For Businesses, Organizations, and Universities

 Collaborative Creation: We improvise every day just interacting with one another and navigating our complex world.
 This workshop will teach the skills of successful improvisation -- fearlessly taking risks, withholding judgment, and engaging enthusiastically with every idea -- and apply them to your work environment.
 You will take away actionable tools for expressing yourself more confidently and creating more effectively as a team -- and have fun doing so in a safe, fast-paced, low-pressure environment.
 This workshop can be taught in hands-on sessions with smaller groups or in large interactive group presentations.

-Previous Clients: Ernst & Young, Columbia University Office of Alumni and Development, Morgan Stanley, CUNY Graduate School of Journalism, American Express Global Marketing Operations, School of Visual Arts (SVA), Yext, Ready Set Rocket, IVY: The Social University, Fashion Institute of Technology, East Harlem Scholars, Footlocker (Six02), Creative Outlets Series @ Riker’s Island Correctional, Aria Development Group, and more.
+Previous Clients: Ernst & Young, Columbia University Office of Alumni and Development, Columbia School of Business, Morgan Stanley, CUNY Graduate School of Journalism, American Express Global Marketing Operations, School of Visual Arts (SVA), Yext, Ready Set Rocket, IVY: The Social University, Fashion Institute of Technology, East Harlem Scholars, Footlocker (Six02), Creative Outlets Series @ Riker’s Island Correctional, Aria Development Group, and more.

 For Schools and Young Actors